-The term “consultant” originates in the Latin word “consultare” which means “to discuss something” or “to deliberate”.
+The term “consultant” originates in the Latin word “consultare,” which means “to discuss something” or “to deliberate.”

 An “adviser” or, the more popular alternative version, “advisor” is derived from an old French phrase that goes “ce m’est a vis” (in my view).
 The “vis” originally comes from the Latin word “visum” which is the past participle form of “videre” (to see).
-Before people used the word “to advise” there was an old version written “to avise” which fills the gap between origin and current use.
+Before people used the word “to advise,” there was an old version written “to avise,” which fills the gap between origin and current use.

-What does a Consultant do?
+What does a consultant do?

 A consultant is engaged in fulfilling pre-defined terms such as solving problems or underlying constraints.
-These terms are defined by a sponsor or stakeholder and usually the consultant is presented with a task after the need to solve a particular problem has already been identified.
+These terms are defined by a sponsor or stakeholder and usually, the consultant is presented with a task after the need to solve a particular problem has already been identified.

-In rare cases a consultant is used to replace a management position temporarily until a long term replacement has been hired.
+In rare cases, a consultant is used to replace a management position temporarily until a long-term replacement has been hired.

-What does an Advisor do?
+What does an advisor do?

 So in a compact format, what is the difference between a consultant and an advisor?

-- Consultants act retroactive, advisors act proactive
+- Consultants act retroactively, advisors act proactively

 - Both consultants and advisors can be either external or internal

-- Consultants have functional roles, advisors are usually part of the leadership
+- Consultants have functional roles; advisors are usually part of the leadership

-When I started work in the newly established “Professional Services” team of GMS Global Media Services GmbH in early 2013, the CEO Tobias Enders gave a book to all founding team members.
-The book was titled “The Trusted Advisor” (written by David H. Maister, Charles H. Green and Robert M. Galford) and lays down a great framework about the good practices of advisory work.
+When I started work in the newly established “Professional Services” team of GMS Global Media Services GmbH in early 2013, CEO Tobias Enders gave a book to all founding team members.
+The book was titled “The Trusted Advisor” (written by David H. Maister, Charles H. Green, and Robert M. Galford) and lays down a great framework for the good practices of advisory work.
 It splits up into client relationship management, professional services and a guideline to being a (…you guessed it) trusted advisor.